Financial-Times/origami/MIGRATION.md

 ## Migration Guide

+### Migrating from v3 to v4

+V4 has dropped support for use through Bower.
+If you have been using Bower, you will need to follow the [bower to npm migration guide](https://origami.ft.com/docs/tutorials/bower-to-npm/).

+When using Sass, you will need to add `node_modules` to your `includePath` as well as either:

+- Update your code to use the fully qualified package name, i.e.: `@import "@financial-times/o-brand/main"`, or
+- Also add `node_modules/@financial-times` to the Sass include path

 ### Migrating from v2 to v3

 All [o-syntax-highlight colour usecases](https://github.com/Financial-Times/o-syntax-highlight/blob/v2.1.0/src/scss/colors.scss) have been removed.
 Ensure your project is not using these colours by checking for build errors.
 If so replace with an [o-colors](https://registry.origami.ft.com/components/o-colors) colour.